 Featuring over 25 retro and old-school pinball games, the Pinball Museum is one of the best places to see Myrtle Beach.
 There’s a one-time admission fee and no quarters are needed.
 All the machines are set to free-play mode and can be played as many times as you’d like.

 The Pinball Museum is close to the main convention center and only four blocks from beach access.
 After reliving your childhood, you can head back to the beach and continue your tan.

 Searching for a scenic drive to see a destination outside the city?
 Zip over to Pawleys Island Nature Park.
 The park charms with beautiful gardens, incredible historic sites, and perfectly preserved wetlands.
 It’s a top destination for those who love hiking, walking, and everything outdoors.

-Pawleys Island is only about a 35-minute drive from Myrtle Beach.
-Located in Georgetown, South Carolina, it’s also close to Garden City.
+Pawleys Island is only about a 35-minute drive from town and one of the most popular Myrtle Beach day trips.
+Located in historic Georgetown, South Carolina, it’s also close to Garden City.
 Historic Georgetown is a great place to eat or window shop after visiting the nature park.